Teaching Excellence

 MM in Percussion, St. Louis Conservatory of Music; BA Music and BA Performance, Central Washington University.
 Former faculty Lindenwood University; retired founder/director of Ladue Percussion.
 Performance experience includes Carnegie Hall debut with Illinois Chamber Orchestra, past Principal Percussion with Illinois Symphony Orchestra, past Principal Substitute Timpanist Seattle Symphony Orchestra, Pacific Northwest Ballet, St. Louis Symphony Orchestra, The Bach Society of St. Louis, St. Louis Opera Theatre, St. Louis Ballet, past Principal Percussion Lancaster Festival Orchestra, Fox Theatre Orchestra, Sophisticated Swing Big Band and Johnny Polzin Orchestras.
 Recognized for Outstanding Contributions to Music Education by the St. Louis Suburban Music Educators Association, past president of the Missouri Percussive Arts Society, Director of the Strike Institute and currently Percussion Specialist for St. Louis University High School.

-Laura Holzen, Preparatory Program Artistic Coordinator
+Laura Holzen, Prep Program Artistic Coordinator

 MA, Music Education, University of Missouri-St. Louis; BME University of Missouri-St. Louis; retired elementary strings teacher and orchestra director, Rockwood School District; former faculty member, Parkway School District, Fort Zumwalt School District, and St. Charles Community College; conductor, Parkway-Rockwood Intermediate Honors Orchestra; founder and conductor, Fort Zumwalt Honors Orchestra; PLC leader and mentor of new string educators, Rockwood School District; recipient of the Missouri American String Teachers Association "Elementary String Educator of the Year" award; member, National Association for Music Education, American String Teachers Association, and Mu Phi Epsilon Music Fraternity.